synheart-ai/synheart-wear-swift/README.md

   - Try a wider date range
   - Check that user has granted necessary permissions

+**Problem**: Empty metrics dictionary (data fetched but metrics are empty)
+- **Solution**:
+  - This was fixed in recent updates - the SDK now properly extracts metrics from nested `score` objects
+  - Ensure you're using the latest SDK version
+  - Check that the API response contains a `score` object with nested metrics
+  - Verify the data type matches (recovery, sleep, workout, cycle)
+  - Check console logs for extraction warnings

 **Problem**: Data format unexpected
 - **Solution**:
   - Check `WearMetrics` structure - all data is normalized
   - Use `metrics` dictionary for numeric values
   - Use `meta` dictionary for string metadata
   - Check `source` field to identify data origin
+  - WHOOP data uses nested `score` objects - the SDK handles this automatically

 #### Network Issues